ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IDelaunayHOverSQRTmu.rst

 IDelaunayHOverSQRTmu
 ====================

-.. py:class:: IDelaunayHOverSQRTmu
+.. py:class:: ansys.stk.core.stkobjects.IDelaunayHOverSQRTmu

    object

    Interface for Delaunay Variable H/SQRT(mu), i.e. H divided the square root of the central-body gravitational constant, yielding a geometric version of the Delaunay set that is independent of the central body.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IDelaunayHOverSQRTmu

 Overview
 --------